The Department of Trade, Industry and Competition (DTIC) has issued a Draft Green Paper on the Advancement of New-Energy Vehicles in South Africa.

 Patel added that South Africa also needed additional charging infrastructure to go with increased EV sales, noting that the country “must expand the existing 200 charging points, using the agreed SABS standard”.

-The Draft Green Paper is open to comments from all stakeholders, including members of the public.
+The Draft Green Paper is open for comments from all stakeholders, including members of the public.

 The DTIC expects to gazette the draft policy for public comment by the end of May, and to submit policy proposals to Cabinet by October.